 That’s about it.
 As an Android user, you might be familiar with a lot of errors, and there are a handful of generic fixes.
 In this case, those won’t be of much use.
 Instead, we recommend that you follow the guides above to solve the “Android.Process.Acore Has Stopped” error.
 They are the best shot you have of removing it.
 Don’t forget to take a backup of your personal data before attempting any fix on this list or otherwise.
 It’s not unheard of for users to lose data while fixing their devices so don’t skip the backup!

-If you have problem with Unfortunately the Process.com.android.phone Has Stopped, this is just for you.
+If you have problem with Android.Process.Media has stopped and Unfortunately the Process.com.android.phone Has Stopped, these are just for you.